 The story behind the name Sos Ti Malice is somewhat interesting.
-Ti-Malice and Bouki (2 best friends) were always being mischievous with each other.
-To keep his friend Bouki from coming back at lunchtime to eat his food, one day Ti-Malice prepared a spicy sauce to serve with the meal.
-When Bouki arrived to his house and as usual he started enjoying Ti-Malice’s food.
-He immediately fell in love with the sauce and ran out of the street shouting about how delicious the sauce was and raving about the new sauce Ti-Malice had prepared for him.
+Ti-Malice and Bouki (2 best friends) were constantly being naughty with each other.
+To keep his friend Bouki from coming back at lunchtime to eat his food, one-day, Ti-Malice prepared a spicy sauce to serve with the meal.
+When Bouki arrived at his house, and as usual, he started enjoying Ti-Malice’s food, he immediately fell in love with the sauce.
+He ran out of the street shouting about how delicious the sauce was and raving about the new sauce Ti-Malice had prepared for him.
 And this is how Sauce Ti-Malice or Sos Ti-Malice got its name.

-This sauce is also used as a condiment when cooking meat, poultry or seafood dishes.
-The way it is done is, you would prepare the sauce and finish cooking the seafood, poultry or meat in the sauce.
-As there are several versions of the sauce, many people also make it using leftover cooking liquid from meat or poultry.
+This sauce is also used as a condiment when cooking meat, poultry, or seafood.
+The way it is done is, you would prepare the sauce and finish cooking the seafood, poultry, or meat in the sauce.
+As there are several versions of the sauce, many people also make it using the leftover cooking liquid from meat or poultry.

 Prepared with oil, onion, fresh herbs and spices, Pilkiz or hot peppers, tomato paste, lemon juice and lots of love.
 Use as a condiment for roasted or grilled meat, poultry and seafood.

 - 1 onion chopped or 1/2 cup shallots chopped

 - 2 whole cloves

 - 1/2 cup red bell peppers (or green peppers) sliced thin